manishmadugula/Notes/Code/leetcode.md

 - max of 3 numbers is max(max(a,b),c);

 - Sieve of Eratosthenes (To find all the prime numbers less than n).
 In this method, you first set the prime value ofall numbers to be true.
 Then, for a variable i starting from 2 to the square root of limit(the number given), you set the value of prime of all the multiples of i to be false.
+[Link](https://www.khanacademy.org/computing/computer-science/cryptography/comp-number-theory/v/sieve-of-eratosthenes-prime-adventure-part-4)

+- There are 2 optimizations here,
+  - you only need to traverse from i==2 to sqrt(n), because multiple of numbers more than sqrt(n) are more than n;
+  - You can start from ```j == i*i``` because the multiples of i before i*i have already been marked by loops(```i==2 to i==i-1```).

     ```c++
     int countPrimes(int n) {
         if(n ==0) return 0;